hashicorp/terraform-provider-aws/website/docs/r/glue_crawler.html.markdown

 # aws_glue_crawler

 Manages a Glue Crawler.
-More information can be found in the [AWS Glue Develeper Guide](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html)
+More information can be found in the [AWS Glue Developer Guide](https://docs.aws.amazon.com/glue/latest/dg/add-crawler.html)

 ## Example Usage